yiyichanmyae/nlp/README.md

 [preprocessing.ipynb](preprocessing.ipynb) - normalizing and tokenizing the tweets including processing with stopwords, punctuations, stemming, lowercase and hyperlinks

 [utils.py](utils.py) - the utility file to be imported in [preprocessing.ipynb](preprocessing.ipynb)

+(linear_algebra) - the notebook how to works with vectors and matrices with numpy